 While quality control does not exist on the Internet, the library offers guarantees the opposite.
 Libraries operate on a process that keeps all materials are organized.
 The books are in good condition too.

 When you opt for library research, resources from the library or library databases have complete documentation.
-This makes it easier to site the source correctly and completely.
-This is how to to cite the Internet:
+This makes it easier to cite the source correctly and completely.
+This is how to cite the Internet:

 - Author’s name (if known)

-- Full title of document in quotation marks
+- The full title of the document in quotation marks

 - Title of complete work if applicable (in italics)

 - Date of publication of last revision (if available)

 - Full URL address (HTTP) enclosed within angle brackets

 Local and college libraries have web pages where you can access online databases anytime.
 These are available to all 24 hours a day 7 days a week.
 You may be able to access the library’s collection via your student login or your University or College ID.
 But do not mistake library online resources for online research.